 Ideally, we would be able to assess both the amount and type of bacteria present in the small intestine.

 This can be done by taking a sample of the fluid in the small intestines and performing PCR (polymerase chain reaction) analysis to detect microbes in the gut based on their DNA (96).

 This methodology allows us to identify microbes that don’t grow well on a typical growth medium and wouldn’t show up in the “gold standard” aspirate and culture method.

 PCR analysis of small intestinal aspirates is not routinely done at the present time, but holds a lot of promise for furthering our understanding of the gut microbiome.

 Breath tests are currently the simplest, most convenient method for diagnosing SIBO.

 Tests that use glucose as a substrate have the highest diagnostic accuracy but may be unable to detect SIBO that occurs in the distal small intestine.

-Lactulose, on the other hand, can detect SIBO in any part of the small intestine but has a lower diagnostic accuracy and is more prone to false positive results.
+Lactulose, on the other hand, can detect SIBO in any part of the small intestine but has lower diagnostic accuracy and is more prone to false-positive results.